 What makes my treatments different is that I treat you based on your constitutional element.
 You might think of the five elements as five energetic types.

-Your primary element, or constitutional element, is your home base.
-It is also the place where you usually fall down in your life, and governs the type of symptoms you tend to get.
+Your primary or constitutional element is your home base energetic.
+It relates to the themes you tend to struggle with in your life, as well as the type of symptoms you tend to get.
 Healing that is delivered through your element is the deepest healing I have access to.
 I am often amazed not only at the efficiency of this healing method, but also the depth that it reaches, and the profound personal changes that it brings.

 So, in my clinic, the first and most important question I must answer with each new patient is: what is your element?
 In the Chinese system, the five elements or five personality types are Water, Wood, Fire, Earth and Metal.

 It takes time to determine each patient’s primary element, because we each express our element in a unique way, and we each have some of all five elements.
 This is why I usually recommend that new patients begin with five treatments.